Last Updated on March 27, 2023

 The price factor depends on your dog’s overall health, the cost of living in your location, and general buying preferences.

 These expenses may fluctuate in emergency situations, but that is expected from a large dog breed like the Great Pyrenees.

 The first-year expenses of any dog would be higher than the subsequent months as you need to factor in all the supplies you need for your new puppy as well as regular vet checkups and medication.

 On average, dog owners spend between $200 and $900 in their first year.
 In the years to follow, puppy owners can spend between $100 and $400 yearly.

 If you consider the cost of purchasing your Great Pyrenees, plus all the monthly expenses you will have caring for your dog such as buying food, toys, and supplies and getting him groomed and to the vet regularly, you will likely end up spending around $25,107 during the course of your dog’s life.

 Are Great Pyrenees more expensive than other dog breeds?

-Conclusion: Should You Buy a Great Pyrenees Dog?
+Conclusion: Should You Buy a Great Pyrenees?

-If you have the space, have the patience to train your dog, and can afford the maintenance cost of looking after a Great Pyrenees, these are a great, giant loveable breed to have as a pet.
+If you have the space, have the patience to train your dog, and can afford the maintenance expenses of looking after a Great Pyrenees, these are a great, giant loveable breed to have as a pet.

 Bear in mind that the price may increase quite a bit if you’re buying a puppy with a pure bloodline or one raised to participate in a dog show.